 The costs of many of these cores are partially defrayed by funds from a number of sources, most notably a Cancer Center Support Grant from the NCI to the KI.
 In recognition of this support, priority access is given to KI members, NCI-funded research projects and other contributing user groups.
 However, the KI is strongly committed to enabling biomedical research at MIT.
 Thus, to the extent permitted by available capacity, a number of the cores are accessible to the broader MIT community.
 See individual cores for details about access, user policies and service rates.

 Learn about the people and projects at work by visiting the SBC Focus website.

-The Biopolymers & Proteomics Core Facility provides MIT researchers with integrated synthetic and analytical capabilities for biological materials, including DNA, proteins and nanoparticles.
+The Biopolymers & Proteomics Core Facility provides MIT researchers with integrated synthetic and analytical capabilities for biological materials, including proteins, small molecules, and nanoparticles.
 The Core encompasses a wide range of sophisticated technical expertise and state-of-the-art instrumentation.

 The Flow Cytometry Core Facility provides high-speed cell sorting services as well as access, training, and support in the use of bench-top analysis flow cytometers. more >>

 The Genomics Core Facility is a shared institutional resource providing investigators with integrated and comprehensive services in genome-wide analyses including:

 The Core also encompasses a high throughput screening suite with state-of-the-art automated screening instrumentation and an expert staff to assist KI researchers in developing experimental assays into high throughput screening strategies.
 Facility resources include liquid handling robotic systems, high content imaging capabilities, and growing collections of cancer-relevant RNAi and small molecules, as well as expert consultation for assay development and automation.
 The Facility features multiple Tecan Evo liquid handlers, plate readers, and a confocal screening microscope. more >>